 I Dare You to Dream: USU Partners with NASA and Sen. Orrin Hatch for Live Feed from Space

 Credit, as well, goes to USU’s Space Dynamics Laboratory which collaborated with U.S. Senator Orrin Hatch and NASA to make the live space conversation possible.
-Orbiting approximately 250 miles above Earth, space station Commander Peggy Whitson, who in April broke the record for the longest time spent in space by any American, and Flight Engineer Jack Fischer answered questions from middle and high school students during a live downlink transmission where students interacted in real time with the astronauts.
+Orbiting approximately 250 miles above Earth, space station Commander Peggy Whitson, who in April broke the record for the longest time spent in space by any American, and Flight Engineer Jack Fischer answered questions from middle and high school students during the live downlink transmission where students interacted in real time with the astronauts.

 “If you could give advice to your 17-year-old self, what would it be?” asked Jason Shepherd, a student from Wendover High School.

-When Benjamin Huenemann from InTech High School asked if they play musical instruments in space, Thomas Pesquet, a French astronaut and aerospace engineer, floated through the space module while perfectly playing a melody on his saxophone, much to the delight of the students, who laughed and cheered.
+When asked if the astronauts play musical instruments in space, Thomas Pesquet, French astronaut and aerospace engineer with the mission, floated past the screen playing a melody on his saxophone, much to the delight of the students, who laughed and cheered.

 Another highlight was watching Fischer squeeze fruit punch out of a packet where it formed into balls as he drank it right out of the air.
-These spacewalkers clearly enjoyed entertaining, educating, and inspiring their audience.
+These spacewalkers clearly enjoyed entertaining, educating and inspiring their audience.
 They have a military command structure, and their engineering tasks and precision emergency responses are perfectly drilled.
 They conduct experiments in scientific fields they have studied for years.
 And to top it all off, they are eager to share their knowledge and pull everybody along in their milky wake.

 “It’s not every day you get to talk to an astronaut,” said Adam Cox, a student at North Sanpete Middle School.
 “You think adults are all business—but I could see today how much fun the astronauts were having.”